 Our new Online Permitting Portal is available for searching existing land use projects and applying for limited permits and projects online.
 Applications available are preapplication meeting requests, nonconforming building and use certifications, and zoning verification letter requests.
 All other land use applications can be applied for at the Permit Services Counter by downloading the applications at this link.

 MapEverett is an application that allows you to view City of Everett spatial information (GIS data and images) in an interactive map display.
 You can look for zoning, utilities, critical areas, neighborhoods, estimated lot lines, aerial views, and etc.

-Planning Commission approved Resolution 18-01 on a code amendment to allow electric fences in additional zones meeting certain standards.
-A City Council public hearing is scheduled on April 18, 2018 to consider that recommendation.
-The public is welcome to attend and provide testimony.
-To view the council packet in the agenda center, select this link.
+On April 18, 2018, City Council approved a code amendment to allow electric fences in additional zones meeting certain standards.
 If you have any questions about this code amendment, please contact us at email@example.com.

 Opiate Substitution Treatment Facility